kobykotiv/printvisionbolt/docs/kanban.md

 ### Integration Requirements
 - Print provider APIs
-- Payment processors = Stripe
+- Payment processors = Stripe for payments to and from users
 - Shipping services = Handled by the print api
 - Analytics services
 - Support tools